Our Breaking the Pain Cycle webinar series begins on Thursday 5th October and runs every Thursday from 7-8pm for 6 weeks until Thursday 9th November.

-Thursday 5th October at 7pm: The Pain Cycle with Dr Barry O'Shea, Consultant Rheumatologist, St James's Hospital
+The Pain Cycle with Dr Barry O'Shea, Consultant Rheumatologist, St James's Hospital

-Dr Barry O’Shea is a Consultant Rheumatologist in St James’s Hospital, Dublin, and Associate Professor in the School of Medicine in Trinity College Dublin.
+a Consultant Rheumatologist in St James’s Hospital, Dublin, and Associate Professor in the School of Medicine in Trinity College Dublin.
 He has a particular interest in all forms of Axial Spondyloarthropathy (SpA), and has established a dedicated clinic for these patients in St James’s Hospital.
 He is an active member of ASAS (Assessment of SpondyloArthritis international Society), an international group of experts in the field of SpA.
 He is a co-founder and principal investigator of ASRI – the Ankylosing Spondylitis Registry of Ireland, a national database of patients with SpA from across Ireland.

-Dr John Stack, Consultant Rheumatologist, Mater Misericordiae University Hospital
+Pain and Medication with Dr John Stack, Consultant Rheumatologist, Mater Misericordiae University Hospital

 John Stack is a Consultant Rheumatologist and General Physician at the Mater Misericordiae University Hospital, Dublin.
 He graduated from University College Cork in 2005.
 He completed his rheumatology specialist training in Ireland before undertaking a RCPI sponsored fellowship in connective tissue disease (CTD) and myositis at Kings College Hospital, London in 2016.
 He was then appointed as Consultant Rheumatologist at Kings College Hospital in 2017 with a special interest in CTD and vasculitis and then subsequently clinical lead in 2018 until his return to Ireland in February 2020.
 He has been awarded a research MD from UCC entitled ‘Rheumatoid arthritis and Atherosclerosis: Shared Pathogenic Mechanisms Explored’.
 He has publications in the disease areas of osteoarthritis, crystal arthropathy, vasculitis and rheumatoid arthritis.

-Professor Suzanne McDonough, Physiotherapist, RCSI
+Pain and Exercise with Suzanne McDonough, Physiotherapist, RCSI

 Professor Suzanne McDonough is a Professor and Head of RCSI School of Physiotherapy, is an honorary Professor at the University of Otago NZ, and a visiting Professor with the University of Southampton.
 Suzanne obtained her undergraduate degree in physiotherapy at University College Dublin (UCD) in 1989; was awarded her PhD in neurophysiology from Newcastle University, UK, in 1995; and a higher diploma in healthcare (acupuncture) in 2002 from UCD.
 Professor McDonough has over a decade of experience as Professor of Health and Rehabilitation at Ulster University prior to her appointment at RCSI.
 During her time there, she played a lead role in developing research capacity amongst physiotherapists and other allied health professionals, both nationally and internationally.
 Suzanne has successfully supervised 30 PhD students to date.